Raveen99/Bankist/README.md

 # Bankist

-This project is very basic bankist app where we will be implementing some javascript features such as:
+This project is very basic bankist application where we will be implementing some javascript features such as:

 1. Smooth Scrolling via button click.
 2. Event Propagation: Bubbling and Capturing.